 The combination of cloud, social, and mobile took gaming beyond a small base of just console- and PC-gamers to a massive player base.
 But the underlying business model — the concept of “free-to-play”, built on top of games-as-a-service — may have been the real innovation that led us to the global gaming phenomenons we have today.

-Unfortunately, observes gaming veteran Kevin Chou — who’s seen it all when it comes to tech platform shifts and gaming as a longtime gamer, founding CEO of Kabam, and now founder and CEO of Forte — there is “a dark side” to free-to-play: Game developers have to balance the gamers who aren’t paying with those who are, and especially those who are paying a helluva lot more (the whales) in order to make money and keep the game going.
+Unfortunately, observes gaming veteran Kevin Chou — who’s seen it all when it comes to tech platform shifts and gaming as a longtime gamer, founding CEO of Kabam, and now founder and Executive Chairman of Forte — there is “a dark side” to free-to-play: Game developers have to balance the gamers who aren’t paying with those who are, and especially those who are paying a helluva lot more (the whales) in order to make money and keep the game going.
 This balance becomes incredibly challenging over time; it is, quite frankly, a lopsided economy.
 The players will leave: The incentives between game publishers and players are simply not aligned.

 Yet what if we could re-align those incentives — really, the economic relationships — between game publishers/developers; players and guilds and clans; those who create on top of games (like on Roblox and Minecraft); those who trade and otherwise transact both inside and outside games (it’s already happening in secondary markets and gold farms).
 We could do this in a more balanced way, thanks to blockchain technology and cryptoeconomic business models — leading to thriving gaming economies with better monetization and deeper engagement, as well as new forms of collaboration, community, and creativity.